vijayjoel/vijayjoel/README.md

 ### ⚙️ Other Tools
 - Git & GitHub
 - VS Code
-- Postman
+- cursor

 ---

 ## 📌 Projects
 🚧 *Some of my projects:*
 - Full Stack Web Applications
 - CRUD Apps
-- Authentication Systems
 - API-based Projects

 (Updating regularly with new projects!)